JonasReich/OpenUnrealConventions/Blueprint/README.md

 # Blueprint Conventions

-_All Blueprint screenshots on this page were based on the official "First Person" sample content pack by Epic Games.
-Many of their sample Blueprints do not meet the standards for this Blueprint convention._
+_All Blueprint screenshots on this page were based on the FirstPersonCharacter from the official "First Person" sample content pack by Epic Games.
+Many of their sample Blueprints do not meet the standards for this Blueprint convention, so it was a good foundation for the sample screenshots._

 ## Naming